 It took almost 3 months before I found Katrina Fisher (www.katrinafisherillustration.com).
-Her traditional illustrating style was exactly what I had been looking for (and not easy to find).
-The Perfect Puppy was going to be her first time illustrating a published book so we were both a fish out of water.
+Her traditional illustrating style of using watercolour was exactly what I had been looking for (and not easy to find).
+I get countless compliments on her work.
+The Perfect Puppy was actually her first time illustrating a published book!

-It was exactly how I had always imagined it would be and I am so happy that I never gave up on my idea - the idea I had one cold winter's night at home when I looked at Logan and felt inspired...
+From signing with Little Steps to getting the published book in my hands took over a year.
+It was exactly how I had always imagined it would be and I am so happy that I never gave up on my idea - the idea I had one cold winter's night at home when I looked at Logan and felt inspired.